intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 point to a likely long-term increase in the number of people interested in remote work {{WorkplaceAnalytics2020}} {{McKinsey2020}}.

-## Operational Practises and Changes {#operational}
+## Operational Practises and Architectural Considerations {#operational}

-The second day of the workshop focussed on operational issues.
+The second and third day of the workshop were held based on more open discussions focussed on operational issues and the architectural issues arising or other conclusions that could be reached.

 ### Digital Divide